overnight sticky buns

 • Melted butter and cinnamon sugar on the dough.

-Brush dough with melted butter and sprinkle with cinnamon brown sugar mixture.
+Brush the dough with reserved melted butter and sprinkle with the cinnamon brown sugar mixture.

 • Rolling the dough.

 Starting at the long side, roll up the dough (like you would a jelly roll).
-Place seam side down on the surface.
+Place seam side down.

 • Cutting dough and placing slices in the baking dish.